inferadb/management/docs/authentication.md

 1. Delete client certificate from Control database
 2. Remove certificate from JWKS endpoint response
-3. Server API cache expires (max 5 minutes)
+3. Engine cache expires (max 5 minutes)
 4. New token requests with this certificate fail
 5. Existing tokens signed with this certificate expire naturally (5 min)